gustavo-hms/lst/README.md

 Usage
 -----

+### Creating a new list

-To create a new list, type:
+To create a new empty list, type:

 	l := lst.New()

+You can also create a list filled with predefined elements:

+	l := lst.NewWithElements(1, 2, 3, 4)

+Or, as a shorthand,

+	l := lst.L(1, 2, 3, 4)

+If you want to use the elements of a slice:

+	l := lst.NewFromSlice(aSlice)

+### Adding elements

 To add elements, use the Cons function:

 	l := lst.Cons(element, l)

+### Manipulation

 Note that a list is never modified in place.
 Instead, a new list is created each time an operation is executed.
 Since the package uses copy on write